stevetsa/addon/README.md

 ### Run BLAST+ Singularity Image at Production Scale

 One of the promises of cloud computing is scalability.
-In this section, we will demonstrate how to use the BLAST+ Docker image at production scale on the Google Cloud Platform.
+In this section, we will demonstrate how to use the BLAST+ Singularity image at production scale on the Google Cloud Platform.
 We will perform a BLAST analysis similar to the approach described in this [publication](https://www.ncbi.nlm.nih.gov/pubmed/31040829) to compare de novo aligned contigs from bacterial 16S-23S sequencing against the nucleotide collection (nt) database.

 To test scalability, we will use inputs of different sizes to estimate the amount of time to download the nucleotide collection database and run BLAST search using the latest version of the BLAST+ Docker image.
 Expected results are summarized in the following tables.